 Start Date: 8/29/2018 9:00 AM PDT

-Video Option: WDTL's Arbitrator Ethics program is available for download and viewing: Comply with the new Civil Arbitration Statute, earn 3 CLE Ethics Credits and Support WDTL.
+WDTL's Arbitrator Ethics program video is available for purchase.
+Comply with the new Civil Arbitration Statute, earn 3 CLE Ethics Credits and support WDTL.

-The Video will be available following the August 27 program.
-Following registration, you will receive an email with a link to the Video.
+Following registration, you will receive an email with a link to the video.

 Fee: $150 Member/ $200 non-Member

 WDTL is providing this program so that our members may meet the requirements of RCW 7.06 and gain additional insights into the ethical challenges presented to arbitrators.

 - Ethical Considerations when serving as an Arbitrator and have a Defense practice.

 - Ethical Considerations when serving as an Arbitrator and have a Plaintiff’s practice.

 - A view from a Neutral: Ethical and professional perspectives.

 Dean Standish Perkins, Dean Standish Perkins & Associates